Seven Stages of Agile Transformation Journey

 Third, the practice of engaging all agile team members in a full-time capacity is highly flawed.
 While this is done out of the rationale that complete commitment is indispensable for maintaining a laser-like focus on key goals, in reality, it becomes unworkable.
 Industry leaders feel involving high-profile experts whose opinions are significant, on a need and time basis, is far wiser a move for companies rolling out agile transformations on a large scale.

 Difference between agile adoption and agile transformation

 There exists a general confusion between agile adoption and agile transformation.
 Beyond apparent similarity, these processes are entirely different in intent and function.
-The first one connotes adopting an agile framework such as the agile-scrum and embracing an array of agile practices facilitating process change and improvement.
+The first one connotes adopting an agile framework such as the agile scrum and embracing an array of agile practices facilitating process change and improvement.
 Contrarily agile transformation is a holistic change that embraces an agile mindset and processes imperative to accomplish a project .
-While agile adoption takes about a week to implement, agile transformation can take months, even years, to achieve.
-Also, in the former case, the organisation structure remains unchanged, while the latter organisational structure gets duly rewired.
+While agile adoption takes about a week to implement, agile transformation strategy can take months, even years, to achieve.
+Also, in the former case, the organization structure remains unchanged, while the latter organizational structure gets duly rewired.
 In this context, it is relevant to say that a distinct difference exists between digital transformation and agile transformation.

 Key benefits of agile transformation

 Some of the most effective benefits of agile transformation that boosts organizational growth are: